sakshams21/CarDrivingPrototype/README.md

 - Use the arrow keys (or your preferred input) to control the car.
 - Experiment with the Custom Car Controller to customize the car's behavior.
 - Study the code and physics settings to understand how the car mechanics are implemented.

+## To-Do List 📝

+### Core Driving Mechanics 🚗

+1. **Vehicle Physics**: Refine and enhance the suspension(Currently it does not work well with bumps)

+2. **Steering and Controls**: Implement responsive and intuitive steering controls, ensuring an enjoyable driving experience.

+3. **Drifting Mechanics**: Add drifting mechanics to enhance gameplay and allow players to perform exciting maneuvers.

+### Environment and Gameplay 🌍

+4. **Track Generation**: Create mostly F1 Circuits.

+5. **Points System**: To implement *Near Miss* feature.

+### Visual and Audio Enhancements 🌟

+6. **Graphics**: Improve visual quality with better textures, lighting, and post-processing effects to make the game visually appealing.

+7. **Engine Sounds**: Implement engine sounds with proper gear shifts.

+### User Interface and Feedback 📊

+8. **HUD**: Create an informative heads-up display (HUD) that provides essential information, including speed, distance, and lap times.

+9. **Feedback System**: Add visual and audio feedback for collisions, speed boosts, and other in-game events to provide a more immersive experience.

 ## 🤝 Contributing